Godwin-Ani/Exploratory-data-analysis/Portugal Forest Fire/README.md

-A repository for an exploratory data analysis on Portugal Forest fires dataset which was made available by Cortez and Morais, 2007.
+A notebook for an exploratory data analysis on Portugal Forest fires dataset which was made available by Cortez and Morais, 2007.